edhowland/searchbench/README.md

 Finally, we give the filename to search for, here: main.rs,  and the number of benchmark passes, in this case 10.

+Note: Any files generated in the scratchpad folder mounted to /work in the container might be write-protected.
+They can be removed with 'rm -f dirs+files.lst bench.log'

 ## Output format